xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 ### Saving-Contribution-Proportional Split

-So why would anyone ever be unhappy with the pizza-proportional split?
+So why would anyone ever be unhappy with the price-proportional split?

 As an example take an individual $A$ who is eyeing a [<abbr title="Generic Currency Sign">¤</abbr>](https://en.wikipedia.org/wiki/Currency_sign_\(generic\))6